Sarah Ferguson (journalist): "Fox and the Big Lie"

 The Australian Communications and Media Authority finalised a year-long investigation on 19 December 2022 which was prompted by various complaints about the story by Fox News.
-Although the ACMA dismissed most of the complaints, they did find that Ferguson's report had breached two standards in the ABC Code of Practice 2019 - standard 2.2 (materially misled) and standard 5.1 (inform participants of the nature of their participation).
+Although the ACMA dismissed most of the complaints, they did find that Ferguson's report had breached two standards in the ABC Code of Practice 2019 – standard 2.2 (materially misled) and standard 5.1 (inform participants of the nature of their participation).

 The ACMA concluded that the program omitted key information that resulted in information being conveyed in a way that materially misled the audience.
 The ACMA found that the ABC failed to include information about two Fox News presenters (Sean Hannity and Jeanine Pirro) being censured after appearing at a Donald Trump rally and also neglected to report on the role social media played prior to the Capitol riots.
 The ACMA also found that an interviewee (Jeanine Pirro) was not adequately informed about the way the program would be presented.

-The ACMA rejected Fox News' suggestions that Ferguson's report was partison.
+The ACMA rejected Fox News' suggestions that Ferguson's report was partisan.
 However, the ACMA reasoned that the program "came close to, but did not breach" the impartiality standards in the code, finding that there were instances where Ferguson used "emotive and strident language" (specifically her use of the word "mob") but did show impartiality in her questioning.

 In a statement, the ABC defended Ferguson's story.
 The organisation described Ferguson's story as a "world class report" and "a strong and measured piece of public interest journalism".
 The ABC criticised the ACMA by saying their interpretation of the code could have negative consequences for public interest journalism, and were "deeply concerned at the ACMA's subjective characterisation of the program".

 Ferguson also publicly responded to the findings of the ACMA investigation.
 She accused the regulator of issuing an "inflammatory" media release and failing to understand journalism.
 Ferguson accused the ACMA of creating the impression that her story was misleading and dishonest when in fact that regulator had found only three minor subjective breaches and had dismissed 19 complaints.
 She also accused the ACMA of attempting to restrict the ABC's freedom in choosing the most relevant editorial focus of its programs which Ferguson considers to be central to the success of current affairs programs like Four Corners.

-Ferguson's report was also defended by the ABC's director of news, analysis and investigations Justin Stevens who also criticised the ACMA's findings.
+Ferguson's report was also defended by the ABC's director of news, analysis and investigations Justin Stevens, who also criticised the ACMA's findings.